arish428/arish428/README.md

 2 ANALYSIS OF AIRFOIL USING WIND TUNNEL THROUGH IMAGE PROCESSING https://sesjournal.org/index.php/1/article/view/380

+🎓 Volunteering:

+Served as a Teaching Assistant and volunteered in various university events, including SPEC, sports competitions, and gala activities.

 ✔ Hobbies:

 Reading Tech Books, Watching documentaries, Learning from online and onsite courses, Exploring the World, Interaction with people of different cultures and traditions